golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 ray submit golem-cluster.yaml dds-with-ray.py
 ```

-At some point (typically 100-200 deals tend to be enough) the execution on your Ray on Golem cluster will be visibly faster :)
+At some point (typically 100-200 deals tend to be enough), the execution on your Ray on Golem cluster will be visibly faster :)

 ## Play around :)

 Everything is set up at this point and you can play around.

-You can play with the app and with cluster config yaml - change the maximum number of nodes, autoscaling speed, etc.
+You can play with the script and with the cluster config yaml - change the maximum number of nodes, autoscaling speed, etc.

 ## Stop the cluster

 When you are done, it is a good practice to stop the cluster.
-In default configuration, it runs on the testnet which is free, but keeping it running causes worse provider availability for others.
-When you run on the mainnet - stopping the cluster saves you money.
+In the default configuration, it runs on the testnet which is free, but keeping it running impairs the provider availability for others.
+On the other hand, when you run on the mainnet, stopping the cluster saves you money.

 ```python
 ray down golem-cluster.yaml
 ```

-For the time being you also nee to stop `golem-ray` server (with `Control-C`).
+For the time being, you also need to stop `golem-ray` server (with `Control-C`).